javascript-tutorial/en.javascript.info/1-js/09-classes/06-instanceof/article.md

 That's one of the reasons to avoid changing `prototype`.
 Just to keep safe.

-## Bonus: Object toString for the type
+## Bonus: Object.prototype.toString for the type

 We already know that plain objects are converted to string as `[object Object]`: